LGBTQ Mormon suicides

 In society at large, LGBTQ individuals, especially youth, are at a higher risk of depression, anxiety, and suicide.
 Though causes of mental health risk are complex, one often cited reason for these higher risks is minority stress stemming from societal anti-LGBTQ biases and stigma, rejection, and internalized homophobia.

-A 2016 empirical study found a correlation between the percentage of members of Mormonism's largest denomination, the Church of Jesus Christ of Latter-day Saints (LDS Church), in a U.S. state and the suicide rates of that state, stating the reason was due to the church's stance on same-sex sexual relations.
-The study could not examine what percentages of the deaths were LGBTQ persons or the percentage that were Latter-day Saints.
+A 2016 empirical study by Benjamin Knoll found indirect data such as a U.S. state's suicide rates and the state's percentage of members of Mormonism's largest denomination, the Church of Jesus Christ of Latter-day Saints (LDS Church), supported anecdotal data that this was because to the church's stance on same-sex sexual relations.
+Due to the data's limitations the study could not examine what percentages of the deaths were LGBTQ persons or the percentage that were Latter-day Saints.
 A 2019 study found that gay and bisexual men raised in the LDS Church who remained affiliated had lower life satisfaction and higher risk of suicidality than LDS-raised gay and bisexual men who had disaffiliated.
 It also found for sexual minorities of all genders that discontinuing involvement with the LDS Church was correlated with better mental health and less internalized anti-gay biases.

 A 2002 research report found a negative correlation in suicide between general LDS Church youth members and nonmember youth in Utah, finding higher levels of religiosity appear to be inversely associated with suicide.
 The study did not take into account sexual orientation or gender identity and expression, and a different study found that while higher religiosity was correlated with lower rates of suicide attempts for heterosexual youth, it had the opposite affect for youth reporting homosexual feelings and increased suicidality, and the same pattern held true for reported parental religiosity.
 In a 2015 survey of 92 LGBTQ BYU students done by USGA, over half had at some point considered self-harm.